philbooth/vagueTime.js/README.md

 the interface will be globally available as `vagueTime`.

-Please note
-that the default module
-contains all 12
-supported languages.
-If you want
-to load
-a custom build,
-you must ensure
-that you reference
-it explicitly.

 ### Calling the exported functions

 vagueTime.js exports a single public function, `get`,